 However, what customer loyalty doesn’t always mean is that the customer is loyal to you and only you.
 In other words, they may do business with you but are also or still doing business with your competitors.

 The concept of “wallet share” came to mind.
 I’ve been talking (and writing) about the concept of “wallet share” versus “market share” for many years.
-Quick explanation: The concept of market share has to do with how many customers that are able to buy your product actually buy it.
-For example, if there are 100 customers in a given area that could buy your product, and 60 of them buy it, then you have 60% market share.
+Quick explanation: The concept of market share depends on how many customers that can buy your product actually buy it.
+For example, if there are 100 customers in a given area that could buy your product, and 60 of them buy it, then you have a 60% market share.

 At the highest level of loyalty, your customer only buys from you.
 In other words, they give you 100% wallet share.

 1. The first is that the customer is a repeat customer.

 2. The second is a repeat customer that doesn’t do business with your competitors – just you.